Florida SPRING Break:

 Paddling Florida’s Natural Springs

 Millions of people visit Florida each year.
 Very few see all that it has to offer.
-Just beyond the beaches and theme parks lies a hidden Florida: wild, breathtaking, beautiful.
-You get there by river – the original interstate.
-And there’s simply no better vehicle than an inflatable paddle board.
+Just beyond the beaches and theme parks lies a hidden Florida: wild, breathtaking, and beautiful.
+You get there by the river – the original interstate.
+And there’s simply no better vehicle than a paddle board.

 Central and northern Florida waterways boast the highest concentration of natural springs in the country.
 Millions of gallons of fresh water bubble up from these natural wonders every day, creating turquoise blue pools that stay a steady 72 degrees year-round.

 The beauty of an inflatable paddle board is that you can easily throw it in your car or check it on your flight.
 You may not want to dedicate your entire trip to paddle boarding, but it’s the perfect way to spend at least one day away from the crowds and into the wild.

 Here are 5 natural springs you don’t want to miss.

 Gilchrist Blue Springs State Park.
 Photo by @tessa.skiles